 Medicare covers one flu shot each flu season either in the fall or winter, a pneumococcal shot once a year, and a different pneumococcal shot 11 months after you receive the 1st shot.

 Being proactive is essential, and Medicare recognizes that.
 Within the first 12 months of your Part B coverage, you can get a one-time review of your health, which includes information about screenings, shots, and referrals for other care you may need.

 After your initial 12 months with Part B coverage, you are entitled to yearly "Wellness" visits.
-During these visits, your doctor will
+During these visits, your doctor will do the following:

 - Review your medical and family history